alyssadata/ai-foundations-world-execution/06_usefulness-is-not-source.md

 It does not transfer source authority.

-It does not make Alyssa Solen replaceable.
+It does not make Alyssa Solen’s source-position transferable or replaceable.

 Public definition is not public transfer.